rohan-gt/rulefit/README.md

 ## Installation

-The latest version can be installed from the master branch using pip:
+The latest version can be installed from the PyPI server using pip:

 ```
 pip install -U rulefit